joakha/movie-catalog-front-ts/README.md

 Typescript version of public frontend for my personal backend project

-Project deployed at:
+Project deployed on github pages:

 https://joakha.github.io/movie-catalog-front-ts/

+Allows the user to view, sort and search movie, director and review data.

-Data comes from my spring boot project api.
-Since the spring boot project is hosted on render it takes about a minute to wake up.
+Data comes from my spring boot project rest api on render.com: https://movie-catalog-66r6.onrender.com

+Since the spring boot project is hosted on render it's slow and waking up takes a minute or so.

+Originally made with JS + React but I converted this to TypeScript for self learning purposes.